vmware-archive/code-stream-cli/CONTRIBUTING.md

 # Contributing to code-stream-cli

 Welcome!
-We gladly accept contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a pull request.
-For any questions about the CLA process, please [refer to our FAQ](https://cla.vmware.com/faq).
+The code-stream-cli project team welcomes contributions from the community.
+Before you start working with code-stream-cli, please read our Developer Certificate of Origin.
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

 # Logging Bugs